openharmony/docs/en/application-dev/reference/apis/js-apis-data-unifiedDataChannel.md

 ## Summary

-Defines the summary of a **UnifiedData object**, including the data types and sizes.
-Currently, it is not supported.
+Represents the abstract of a uniform data object, including the data type and size.

 **System capability**: SystemCapability.DistributedDataManager.UDMF.Core